jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 	(Abdu'l-Baha, The Secret of Divine Civilization, p.
 23)

 These elected assemblies at the varying levels are conducted to legislate.
-Much like in parliamentary systems, there is no formally separate executive to carry out their orders.
+Much like in parliamentary systems, there is no formally separate executive to carry out their orders; part of the job of this assembly is to bring to being institutions for carrying out these duties and delegating necessary duties to others.
 However, the elected persons are not to be though of as representatives.
-Per Shoghi Effendi:
+Per Shoghi
+Effendi:

     The Administrative Order of the Faith of Baha'u'llah must in no wise be regarded as purely democratic in character inasmuch as the